Aer Lingus more profitable than British Airways, says Walsh

 Irish carrier Aer Lingus is the most profitable in a group that includes British Airways and Spain’s Iberia.

-Willie Walsh, chief executive of Aer Lingus’s parent, International Consolidated Airlines Group, said the Irish company had done a “great job” staving off competition from Ryanair.
+Willie Walsh, chief executive of Aer Lingus’s parent, International Consolidated Airlines Group (IAG), said the Irish company had done a “great job” staving off competition from Ryanair.

 He told the Aviation Club UK dinner in Dublin on Sunday that Aer Lingus was the “most profitable” in the group.